-Yesterday afternoon as it was such a nice spring day, we headed down to explore St. Anne’s Park in Clontarf.
-It’s just on our door step so thought why not.
-It’s the second largest park in the city of Dublin, (Phoenix Park is the largest), so it’s really the only place around to be surrounded by trees and in nature.
+As it was such a nice spring day, we headed down to explore St. Anne’s Park in Clontarf.
+It’s just on our doorstep, so we thought why not.
+It’s the second-largest park in the city of Dublin, (Phoenix Park is the largest), so it’s really the only place around to be surrounded by trees and in nature close to our house.

-We had been there before, but had not ventured beyond the playground.
-As we walked and the kids scooted on the paths through the woods, it had a “BIT” [and I use that loosly] of a vibe as Sheringham Park, but without all the flowering trees and plus grafitti – why the need is beyond me.
+While we had been there in the past but had not ventured beyond the playground.
+As we walked and the kids scooted on the paths through the woods, it had a “BIT” [and I use that loosly] of a vibe as Sheringham Park, but without all the flowering trees and plus graffiti – why the need is beyond me.
 It’s not even nice murals or artwork, it’s just crap.
 Here you’ll see a creepy face – why?!

 And we made it to the playground for a bit of play before heading back to the car and home for dinner and homework.

 We’ll be back and will only be nicer as the flowers and trees will be in bloom.
 The only thing really blooming were daffodils.
 Lucky for us we live so closeby!